Skip to content

 Consider an inode as a number of blocks and a file system as an array of inodes.
 Say a file system maintains 1024 inodes and each inode holds the information of a file or a directory.
 For example, inodes in a file system could be used as follows.

-- Inode #103 holds 31 disk blocks for the executable file of the
+2. Inode #103 holds 31 disk blocks for the executable file of user command cat.

-in egos-2000 gives a concrete example of how inodes could be organized.
+The mkfs tool gives a simple and concrete example of how inodes could be organized.

 Use of inodes in mkfs